jorexdeveloper/bs-lang/brainfuck/LostKingdomBF/README.txt

 game.
 The solutions are different between the two versions.

-This game is probably the first piece of true interactive fiction that has ever been written in Brainfuck.
-This game is probably the largest program ever written in Brainfuck.
+This game is probably the first piece of true interactive fiction that has ever been written in brainfuck.
+This game is probably the largest program ever written in brainfuck.

-In order to play Lost Kingdom you will need a Brainfuck interpreter, the source code for a highly portable optimising interpreter is included in the bftools directory.
+In order to play Lost Kingdom you will need a brainfuck interpreter, the source code for a highly portable optimising interpreter is included in the bftools directory.
 The interpreter 'bf' has been confirmed to work on RISC OS, Windows, DOS, Linux, Solaris and Mac OS X. It should work on most systems.
 You